pe1hvh/frequency-generator-cpp/README.md

   ArduinoIDE
   ----------
-  This code is converted to compatible code for de ArduinoIDE.
-See : https://github.com/pe1hvh/frequentie-generator
+  This code is converted to compatible code for de ArduinoIDE and its placed in an other repository.
+See : https://github.com/pe1hvh/frequency-generator